BZoennchen/supercollider-book/chapters/supercollider/synths/2-sc-synths.md

 (sec-synths)=
 # SC Synthesizers

->I got reconnect properly with computers [...]
-I didn't have to use someone else's idea of what a delay, or a reverb, or a sequencer shoud do, or should sound like; I could start from the ground, and think in terms of sound and maths.
-It was like coming off the rails. -- *Jonny Greenwood*

 The concept of synth definitions and synth is central to SuperCollider.
 Everything is built around this fundamental concept.
 It can be confusing for beginners because there is a big difference between a synth as we know it in the real world and an instance of [Synth](https://doc.sccode.org/Classes/Synth.html).